Updated Apr 23, 2026

 Belonging related to dropout intention and depressive symptoms.
 Stronger belonging was associated with lower dropout intention and lower depressive symptoms.
 That matters for UK HE teams because it links “soft” student experience outcomes to continuation risk and wellbeing, not just satisfaction.

 Second, design for non-attenders, not just attenders.
 Students miss welcome week for reasons that are predictable: caring responsibilities, work, travel, disability access needs, commuting, and anxiety.
-The practical response is not only “more events”, but accessible alternatives and follow-up touchpoints in weeks 2 to 6, where students can still build peer networks.
+The practical response is not only “more events”, but accessible alternatives and follow-up touchpoints in weeks 2 to 6, when students can still build peer networks.
+That gives institutions a second chance to reduce gaps created in the first few days.

-Third, measure belonging early, and combine scales with open text.
-Use a short pulse survey after welcome week (and again after the first assessment) with one or two belonging items plus an open-text prompt such as “What helped you feel part of your course so far?” and “What made it harder?”.
-Segment results by student group and mode of study so you can see who is being left behind.
+Third, measure belonging early, and combine scales with structured open-text analysis.
+Use a short pulse survey after welcome week, and again after the first assessment, with one or two belonging items plus an open-text prompt such as “What helped you feel part of your course so far?” and “What made it harder?”.
+Segment results by student group and mode of study so you can see who is being left behind, and where support needs to change first.

 Q: How can we evaluate whether welcome week is improving belonging at our university?